 - What pressure drop is allowable?

-- Will the meter be mounted in a hazardous location?
+- Will the meter be mounted in a hazardous location where explosive gases may be present?

 - Is the fluid flow continuous or intermittent?